Ishitakujur05/firstrepo./README.md

 # firstrepo.
 This is trial repositpory.
-Authoe - Ishita Jane Kujur.
+Author - Ishita Jane Kujur.